 - Montreal Steak Seasoning

-Not only are vegan sloppy joes easy to make, but it all also cooks in one skillet.
-Similar to many of my one-pot recipes, vegan sloppy joes are cooked in stages to keep the vegetables and other ingredients from becoming overcooked.
+Not only are these sloppy joes easy to make, but it all also cooks in one skillet.
+Like many of my one-pot recipes, vegan sloppy joes are cooked in stages to keep the vegetables and other ingredients from becoming overcooked.
 And, if you are looking for a quick and easy way to cut your veggies, I strongly suggest investing in an inexpensive vegetable chopper.

 First, I saute the onions and the garlic until the onions are translucent.
 Then, I add the mushrooms, celery, and red bell peppers.

-My version of sloppy Joes caters to both adults and children.
+My version of sloppy joes caters to both adults and children.
 The combination of flavors is what makes it so wonderful.
 Loaded with a lot of vegetables, this sandwich fools the average carnivore.
-In fact, I served this at a party once and no one realized the "meat," was mushrooms.
+I served this at a party once, and no one realized the "meat" was mushrooms.

 Once the vegetables are sauteed, add the rest of the ingredients.
 As the moisture from the tomatoes and vegetables cooks down, the mixture will thicken.

 I used Annie's Worcestershire Sauce, but any vegan Worcestershire will work.
-The combination of the pure maple syrup and the tanginess of the Worcestershire sauce works well with the garlic and tomato paste to create a beautiful sauce.
+The combination of the pure maple syrup and the Worcestershire sauce's tanginess works well with the garlic and tomato paste to create a beautiful sauce.
 I like to add a diced jalapeño for a hint of spice, but if you don't like it hot, don't add the jalapeno.

-Since I prefer to plan ahead, I made vegan sloppy joes, so I could heat them up easily for dinner.
-As a matter of fact, leaving the flavors to brew in the refrigerator only makes the vegan sloppy joes better.
+Since I prefer to plan, I made vegan sloppy joes to heat them quickly for dinner.
+Leaving the flavors to brew in the refrigerator only makes the vegan sloppy joes better.